Altered Mental Status

 - A CT scan is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
 The pictures may show a tumor, swelling, or bleeding on the brain.

 - A lumbar puncture is also called a spinal tap.
 During a lumbar puncture, you will need to lie still.
-Caregivers may give you medicine to numb a small area of your back.
+Healthcare providers may give you medicine to numb a small area of your back.
 A needle will be put in and fluid will be removed from around your spinal cord.
 The fluid will be sent to a lab for tests.
 The tests check for infection, bleeding around your brain and spinal cord, or other problems.

 How is AMS treated?